 EMERGING MARKETS-Brazil's real, Mexican peso lead recovery in Latam FX

-April 28 (Reuters) - The Brazilian real and the Mexican peso recovered sharply on Tuesday as investors were encouraged by stimulus measures and talk by leaders around the world about possibly reopening economies that have been largely shut down to contain the coronavirus pandemic.
+April 28 (Reuters) - Brazil's real jumped 3% on Tuesday and the Mexican peso looked set for its best session in almost three weeks as investors were encouraged by plans to reopen a number of major economies that were on lockdown to contain the COVID-19 pandemic.

-Brazil's real BRBY rose more than 1.5% from record-low levels touched last week, when the exit of a popular Brazilian minister had raised worries of political instability in Latin America's largest economy.
+Brazil's real BRBY rose from record-low levels touched last week, when the exit of a popular Brazilian minister had raised worries of political instability in Latin America's largest economy.

+The currency BRL= was on course for its biggest one-day gain in nearly two years, while Sao Paulo-listed stocks .BVSP shot up as much as 4.1% on broad-based gains.

+Sentiment rose as several states in the United States allowed businesses to reopen after a near-total halt in activity to contain the outbreak, while many other countries such as Italy and Spain plan to reopen their economies in the coming weeks.

-Mexico's peso MXN= rose 1%, supported by data showing the country had a larger-than-expected trade surplus in March.
+Mexico's peso MXN= rose 1.7%, supported by data showing the country had a larger-than-expected trade surplus in March.
+The peso has recovered about 6% from its lowest this year, just a fraction of its 22% yearly loss.
+The currency has been roiled by crashing oil prices hindering its already weak economy.

+"Key to monitor will be the government's latest fiscal plan to help (indebted state oil firm) Pemex, alongside its still-delayed public-private energy infrastructure package," wrote Wilson Ferrarezi, an economist at TS Lombard.

-Chile's peso CLP= rose slightly, even though ratings agency Standard & Poor's revised down the country's outlook to negative and said a credit downgrade was possible in the next two years.
+Chile's peso CLP= firmed, even though ratings agency Standard & Poor's revised the country's outlook downward to negative and said a credit downgrade was possible in the next two years.

 Latin American currencies have been pressured by safe-haven demand for the U.S. dollar.
 Dampened economic activity has also weighed heavily on risk assets in the region.